-JOHN MACINTOSH: Let me tell you what's happened outside of higher education in my experience.
+Let me tell you what's happened outside of higher education, in my experience.
 And my sense is it happens here.
-Someone uses a broad word like partnerships, but then all people really talk about are mergers, and all they think about are takeovers of the weak by the strong.
-And we're really committed to kind of reinflating the concept.
-And as we've said in our grant eligibility as a sort of structural matter, I can see situations where everything from consolidating business and administrative services, real articulation agreements that sort of matter and are taken advantage of, shared facilities, things which are mergers in form and in practice, things like well planned out, thoughtful funded teach-outs...
+Someone uses a broad word like partnerships, but then all really people talk about are mergers, and all they think about are takeovers of the weak by the strong.
+And we're really committed to kind of re-inflating the concept.
+And as we said in our grant eligibility as a sort of structural matter, I can see situations where everything from consolidating business and administrative services, real articulation agreements that sort of matter and are taking advantage of shared facilities, things which are mergers in form and in practice, things like well-planned out, thoughtful, funded teach-outs.
 I think we see all of those things as being potentially transformational for students in a certain set of circumstances.

-And so I think it's clearly not buying pencils together, which is a beautiful thing, both because why spend more on pencils than you need to, but because I think it sends a signal that we're serious.
+And so, I think, it's clearly not buying pencils together, which is a beautiful thing, both because why spend more on pencils than you need to, but because I think it sends a signal that we're serious.

 I don't think that's transformational, but I don't think that you collapse right into the merger space.

-If you think about the five colleges, I'm sure what they did at the time was viewed as transformational.
-That's how we're seeing it, and I hope that when you call us up in three or four years and say how did it go, that we have seen and, I hope, funded a pretty wide range of things.

-Look at what they're doing in New Mexico, very interesting.
-I think I have the facts right--six colleges, both two-year and four-year, are coming together.
-That looks from what I can see, if successful, to be transformational, to meaningfully change their ability to serve students and the cost at which they do it.
+If you think about the five colleges.
+I'm sure what they did at the time was viewed as transformational.
+That's how we're seeing it.
+And I hope that when you call us up in three or four years and say, how did it go?
+That we have seen and I hope funded a pretty wide range of things.
+Look at what we're doing in New Mexico.
+Very interesting.
+I think I have the facts right, like six colleges, both two-year and four-year coming together.
+That looks from what I can see, is successful to be transformational, to meaningfully change their ability to serve students and the cost at which they do it.
 And that's not a merger.
-So we're pretty open to a wide range of thing depending on the circumstances.
+So, we're pretty open to a wide range of things depending on the circumstances.

-DOUG LEDERMAN: A reminder that we're talking to John MacIntosh of SeaChange Capital Partners and Art Dunning, formerly of Albany State University, about the new Transformational Partnerships Fund.

-Most of the mergers that we've seen in higher education are essentially takeovers, they result in one institution largely disappearing as a visible entity, which is one reason why a lot of people associated with a college tend to see mergers as a last resort.
+A reminder that we're talking to John MacIntosh of SeaChange Capital Partners and Art Dunning, formerly of Albany State University, about the new Transformational Partnerships Fund.
+Most of the mergers that we've seen in higher education are essentially takeovers.
+They result in one institution largely disappearing as a visible entity, which is one reason why a lot of people associated with the college tend to see mergers as a last resort.
 How do you overcome that?

-JOHN MACINTOSH: You know, I think there can be situations where you could argue that the institution doesn't continue, but has still been the right, wise decision, and transformational for the students involved.
-Because look at Green Mountain and Prescott.
-That was a teach-out, but I think if you called up and investigated, I believe you would conclude that that was a success.
-And philosophers could differ.
-Does Green Mountain continue, yes or no, evidence for or against?
-I don't think the framing is, let's define what we mean by institutional continuation and let's say, if the institution doesn't continue by our definition, it's a failure.
-I go back to where did things stand, particularly for more vulnerable students?
+You know, I think there can be situations where you could argue that the institution doesn't continue but is still been the right wise decision and transformational for the students involved.
+Because look at Green Mountain in Prescott, that was a teach-out.
+But I think if you called up and investigated, I believe you conclude that that was a success and philosophers could differ.
+Does Green Mountain continue?
+Yes or no, evidence for or against?
+I don't think the framing is, let's define what we mean by institutional continuation.
+And let's say if the institution doesn't continue, by our definition, it's a failure.
+I go back to where did things stand, particularly for more vulnerable students.
 What were they getting?
 What would the status quo have given them?
 And how did this arrangement change that?